AMID Logo E-BAY Logo

 Repacking Certificate:

-The first importer, the importer of records, is liable for proper country of origin marking until international shipping goods are sold UNLESS international shipping goods are sold without marking with signed by the buyer A REPACKING CERTIFICATE, which says that the buyer will provide proper marking until goods reach its ultimate consumer.
+The first importer, the importer of records, is liable for proper country of origin marking until international shipping goods are sold UNLESS international shipping goods are sold without marking with a signed by the buyer A REPACKING CERTIFICATE, which says that the buyer will provide proper marking until goods reach their ultimate consumer.
 Example: It happens pretty often.
 Let's say goods come in bulk in containers and are sold to different companies.
 Each buyer should sign the REPACKING CERTIFICATE.

 Levels for determination of the Country of Origin: